eNMS-automation/eNMS/docs/source/automation/services.md

 - `Automation -> Scheduling`: Activated services will run when their scheduled time arrives.
-- `Visualization`:  A service can be selected to run on the filtered list of devices shown - for both the `Geographic View` and the `Network Builder`.
+- `Visualization`:  A service can be selected to run on the filtered list of devices shown - for both the `Geographical View` and the `Network Builder`.
 - `Inventory` Devices and Pools tables: A service can be selected to run on a device, all filtered devices, a pool, or the filtered pools in the table.
 - Using the `REST API`: the same flexibility provided by the UI is also available